LucasG04/expense-tracker/README.md

 # expense-tracker
-This app was developed for my Backelor of Science in the course Software Engineering.
-It is designed to monitor and document expenses during business trips.
+This app is designed to monitor and document expenses incurred during business trips.
+It was developed as part of my Bachelor of Science degree in the Software Engineering course.